Statement Regarding Privacy

 Confidentiality.
 Confidentiality means that information shared by an individual with designated campus or community professionals cannot be revealed to any other individual without express permission of the individual.
 Those campus and community professionals include medical providers, mental health providers, ordained clergy, and rape crisis counselors, all of whom have legally protected confidentiality.
 These individuals are prohibited from breaking confidentiality unless there is an imminent threat of harm to self or others.

 Community members wishing to seek completely confidential assistance may do so by speaking with professionals who are mandated by law to protect the confidentiality of a disclosure.
-On campus, these professionals include the counselors at Counseling and Psychological Services, the medical staff at Worth Health Center, and Religious Advisers.
+On campus, these professionals include the counselors at Counseling and Psychological Services, the medical staff at Worth Health Center, Violence Prevention Educator and Advocate Nina Harris, and Religious Advisers.
 Information shared with these confidential resources will not be shared with the College without consent, unless there are circumstances posing an imminent risk of harm to self or others.

 When a report involves suspected abuse of a minor under the age of 18, these confidential resources are required by state law to notify Pennsylvania Department of Public Welfare division of Child Welfare Services and/or local law enforcement.